chipsalliance/firrtl-spec/spec.md

 3. Either the flow of the right-hand side expression is source or duplex, or the right-hand side expression has a passive type.

+4. The left-hand side and right-hand side types are not property types.

 Connect statements from a narrower ground type component to a wider ground type component will have its value automatically sign-extended or zero-extended to